shubhamagarwalrtpl/DF-SDK-Guides/iOS SDK/API SDK/MSV.md

-# DataFornix Mobile API SDK
+# DataFornix Mobile API SDK's

 This Data-Fornix-Mobile API SDK provides a set of methods for iOS applications to authenticate user, capture, save and retrieve data.